Ryanjlowe/Amazon-Pinpoint-POC/README.md

 1. Choose **Email** under **Channel**
 1. For **Template Name:** enter **Renew_reminder**
 1. For **Subject** enter **{{User.UserAttributes.FirstName}} Did you forget to renew?!**
-1. Copy the contents of the [Template File](templates/4_renewal_reminder.html) and paste it into the HTML template editor.
+1. Copy the contents of the [Renewal Reminder Template File](templates/4_renewal_reminder.html) and paste it into the HTML template editor.
 1. Choose **Create**